Airport Collaborative Decision Making (A-CDM) Controller Guide¶

 What is A-CDM?¶

-On VATSIM, A-CDM is a tool that encourages virtual pilots, controllers, and dispatchers to coordinate more effectively - much like in the real world, but adapted for an online flight simulation environment.
+On VATSIM, A-CDM is a tool that encourages virtual pilots & controllers to coordinate more effectively - much like in the real world, but adapted for an online flight simulation environment.
 By sharing essential departure data, planning collaborative push-back times, and adhering to consistent procedures, A-CDM helps to reduce airfield congestion and improve overall traffic flow.
 The result is a more immersive, realistic, and seamless experience for everyone involved in the virtual aviation community.
 It links with the ECFMP and event slots to ensure that pilots who have event slots depart on time, and controls departure rates to prevent overloading of runway holding points, enroute sectors and arrival airfields.
 The below instructions describe how ADC controllers in VATSIM UK should use A-CDM to ensure an efficient traffic flow during busy events.

 Note